mafachu/vttlint/README.md

 ## Options

 `VTTlint` is currently in development.
-No checks are available at this time.
+No options are available at this time.
 See [Planned Options](#planned-options).

 ## Planned Options